-) saw its earnings estimates lowered on Friday by analysts at
+) on Tuesday saw its price target and earnings estimates lowered by

-The firm said it lowered its estimates for JNJ through 2011,
+The firm said it cut its estimates for JNJ through 2012, citing

 The Bottom Line

-We have been recommending shares of JNJ since Oct.8, when the stock
+We have been recommending shares of Johnson & Johnson (

 Johnson & Johnson (